Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Getting to Madrid by bus is easy, the city’s excellent location in the center of the country facilitates the communication with other cities.
 Madrid has two main bus stations from which you can go to other regions of Spain or abroad.

 Arriving to Madrid by car is perhaps the slowest of options.
-However, it gives you flexibility in your schedule and stop whenever and wherever you want.
-And, you’ll get to see the unique Spanish countryside on your way here.
+However, you’ll get to see the unique Spanish countryside on your way here.
+So if you intend to go on a road trip, I’ve put up a complete guide on renting a car in Spain.

 Before hiring a car you should be aware of the pros and cons of driving around Madrid.
 If you haven’t been to Madrid before you should consider using the excellent public transportation the city has instead.